 Despite the heftier fabric, these pants still offer moderate breathability, though we think this pair is better in cooler temps with overcast skies.
 Other than some mesh in the pockets, there aren't specific ventilation points of which to speak.

 When we worked up a sweat, we found that it took longer to cool off and dry off.
 Though there is no specific securing mechanism, because of the slim fit of the legs, it is possible to roll them up for ventilation without them falling.

 The Lefroy has decent versatility.
 They are adequate hiking pants, and their increased weather resistance makes them a good choice in most seasons.
 They are durable enough for heavier duty outdoor work and stylish enough that we would even prefer to wear them out with friends.

 These pants score highly for their water resistance.
 Precipitation beads up quickly and rolls off.
 Because water largely stays on the surface, they are fast drying as well.
-They outperform award winners like they Outdoor Research Ferrosi and Prana Stretch Zion.
-For water and wind resistance, these pants are on point, but you could also take a look at the Patagonia Quandary.
+They even outperform some award winners.
+For water and wind resistance, these pants are on point.

 These pants have a limited but thoughtful set of features.
 We were a little annoyed at first that there are no rear pockets, but once we got to using the pants, we realized it is pretty easy to live without them.
 The right thigh zippered pocket is a go-to snack holder.
 The mostly horizontal zipper is gently angled to facilitate opening with one hand.
 The integrated belt wraps around the waist and is largely covered by a sleeve except for a few inches in the front.
 We like the ease of use and the elegant styling of the hook fastener.